← Back to Projects

 The Architecture

-The 46th archetype is different: the Liminal Architect doesn't hold a position.
+The Liminal Architect is different: it doesn't hold a position.
 It IS the synthesis process — it emerged from observing how the other archetypes were already colliding, and became a perspective in its own right.

 Contextual Synthesis

-The primary mechanism: contextual synthesis.
-A 3-layer topic classifier (keyword patterns → semantic router → intent scores) identifies what a message is really about — suffering, meaning, fear, pretension, 12 categories total.
-It then selects the optimal archetype pair for that topic and tells both to take an actual position and argue.
+Every message is scored across multiple intent dimensions — emotional, philosophical, numinous, paradox, conflict, and others.
+The scores pull in specific archetypes and select a tone.
+The system identifies the optimal archetype pair for the message and tells both to take an actual position and argue.
 Nietzsche × Schopenhauer on suffering.
 Camus × Frankl on meaning.
 The response has to hold the tension.
 That's where the interesting stuff comes out.

 Inner Monologue